 Key Documents Typically Needed:

-- Proof of U.S. citizenship or permanent residence (birth certificate, passport, green card)
+• Proof of U.S. citizenship or permanent residence (birth certificate, passport, green card)

-- Marriage certificates, birth certificates establishing relationships
+• Marriage certificates and birth certificates to establish relationships

-- Proof of termination of prior marriages (divorce decrees, death certificates)
+• Proof of termination of prior marriages (divorce decrees, death certificates)

-- Financial documents (tax returns, employment letters, bank statements)
+• Financial documents (tax returns, employment letters, bank statements)

-- Police certificates and medical examination results
+• Police certificates and medical examination results